You are here

 WISEdata Portal: Exports, Validations, and Data Metrics

-WISEdata Portal will provides the following roster export files of the data received by DPI
+WISEdata Portal will provide the following roster export files of the data received by DPI:

 • Programs: Student Language Instruction Program Associations (sLIPA)